-The delivery of our ambitious goals will be enabled by our three key strategic objectives: delivering consistent top and bottom line growth, increasing the proportion of New and Protected Product sales and Investing in a sustainable future.
+The delivery of our ambitious goals will be enabled by our three key strategic objectives: delivering growth, driving innovation and sustainable solutions.

 For further details on our economic performance see the Annual Report.

 Renewable, naturally sourced raw materials are at the heart of Croda.
 Our very first product in 1925 was Lanolin, which is created as a result of washing sheep fleece for the wool industry, making it a very natural and sustainable ingredient.
 90 years later, we are still working closely with wool producers to improve the efficiency of Lanolin extraction.

 Our global procurement team harbour strong, long lasting relationships with our suppliers through a culture of open communication.
 Our Supplier Code of Conduct is actively managed during face-to-face meetings with our suppliers and often has its own place on the agenda to be discussed.